christophergarthwood/git_basics/HOWTO_git_svn.md

 # GIT GENERAL PROCESS

-git add/commit/push/stash   #whatever local changes you have in your branch
+`git add/commit/push/stash`   #whatever local changes you have in your branch

-git checkout master/main
+`git checkout master/main`

-git pull
+`git pull`

-git checkout <your branch>
+`git checkout <your branch>`

-git merge master/main       #now you're 100% up to date
+`git merge master/main`       #now you're 100% up to date

 TEST TEST TEST TEST TEST!!!!!

-git push                    #these changes from master inside your branch up
+`git push`                    #these changes from master inside your branch up

-git checkout master
+`git checkout master`

-git pull                    #one more time on master to ensure you're up to date.
+`git pull`                    #one more time on master to ensure you're up to date.

-git merge <your branch>     #now you have a local copy of master on your system
+`git merge <your branch>`     #now you have a local copy of master on your system

 TEST TEST TEST TEST TEST!!!!!

-git push                    #now the central repo's master is up to date and has been tested
+git push`                    #now the central repo's master is up to date and has been tested

 # GIT alias